Chunlinx/Semantic-Attention-Network/README.md

          - [Glove word vectors](http://nlp.stanford.edu/projects/glove/) (Common Crawl 840B) -- **Warning:** this is a 2GB download!
          - [Stanford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) and [Stanford POS Tagger](http://nlp.stanford.edu/software/tagger.shtml)
      - Preprocess data, i.e. generate dependency parses using [Stanford Neural Network Dependency Parser](http://nlp.stanford.edu/software/nndep.shtml).
- - Run `python main.py` to try the Dependency Tree-LSTM from the paper to predict similarity for pairs of sentences on the SICK dataset.
-For a list of all command-line arguments, have a look at `config.py`.
-     - The first run takes a few minutes to read and store the GLOVE embeddings for the words in the SICK vocabulary to a cache for future runs.
-In later runs, only the cache is read in during later runs.
-     - Logs and model checkpoints are saved to the `checkpoints/` directory with the name specified by the command line argument `--expname`.

 ### Acknowledgements